This is the multi-page printable view of this section. Click here to print.

 In ManagedClusterAddOn, spec.configs is a list of add-on configurations.
 In scenarios where the current add-on has its own configurations.
 It also supports defining multiple configurations with the same group and resource since OCM v0.15.0.
 It will override the Default configurations and Configurations per install strategy defined in ClusterManagementAddOn by group and resource.

-In the below example, add-on on cluster1 will use “cluster1-deploy-config” and “cluster1-example-config”.
+In the below example, add-on on cluster1 will use “cluster1-deploy-config” and “cluster1-addon-template”.

 apiVersion: addon.open-cluster-management.io/v1alpha1